-Her research involves the use of simulation and advanced engineering technologies to develop new approaches for assessing and defining competency in clinical procedural skills.
+Her research involves the use of simulation and advanced engineering technologies to develop new approaches for assessing and defining mastery in clinical procedural skills.
 Dr. Pugh holds three patents on the use of sensor and data acquisition technology to measure and characterize hands-on clinical skills.
 Currently, over two hundred medical and nursing schools are using one of her sensor enabled training tools for their students and trainees.
 Her work has received numerous awards from medical and engineering organizations.
 In 2011 Dr. Pugh received the Presidential Early Career Award for Scientists and Engineers from President Barak Obama at the White House.
-She is considered to be a lead, international expert on the use of sensors and motion tracking technology for performance measurement.
-In 2014 she was invited to give a TEDMED talk on the potential uses of technology to transform how we measure clinical skills in medicine.
-In April 2018, Dr. Pugh was inducted into the American Institute for Medical and Biological Engineering.
+In 2017 she was noted to be one of only 10 African-American Female surgeons with NIH grant funding.
+Currently, Dr. Pugh is President-Elect of the Society of Black Academic Surgeons and Co-Chair for Stanford University's Race in STEM Cluster Hire.